vdsbt33/KosmodevWebApp/README.md

-# KosmodevWebApp
+#  react-kosmodev

+Project for my personal website.
+All text is in portuguese.

+## Requirements:
+- Node ^18.16.1
-This project requires Node ^18.16.1 and Tailwind for NPX.
+- Tailwind for NPX